dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 - Find a mentor (or several).
 - Arrange to chat with people over coffee, ask them questions about what they do.
-- Join networking groups - they usually have a mentorship program.
+- Join networking groups and professional bodies - they usually have a mentorship program.
 If you're a student you can get a discount on fees.
 - Connect with professionals on LinkedIn and start a conversation.
 Go for coffee.
 - Remember that others are probably feeling the same way you are, if you end up at a networking event, perhaps look for another terrified, quiet person.